Blog

 Published June 2021

-When you have credit card debt and payments to make on your home and car, paying off your student debt may not seem like a top priority.
-However, unpaid student debt can have serious negative consequences on your credit score and financial future.
+When you have credit card debt as well as other financial commitments related to your home, car, and insurance, paying off your student debt may seem like a last priority or even a hardship.
+However, unpaid student debt can have serious negative consequences on your financial future and impact your credit score and overall credibility.

 Read More